boramtek05vng/CryptoBot/README.md

 Display data based on what user asks on Telegram

-Display a chart of a specific coin since released
+Plot and display a chart of a specific coin since released

+Library: pyTelegramBotAPI, matplotlib, pandas, requests, numpy